joshakers000/SimpleWebAPI/README.md

 - - Using ../ only reverts the request back to the root endpoint.
 - - It doesn't appear that the application is vulnerable to directory traversal attacks, although I could definitely be wrong.
 - All data is accessible within the application - this assumes that all data *should* be accessible.

+# Files
+- api.py
+- - Used for running the Flask API.
+- Dockerfile
+- - Used for building Docker container
+- heroku.yml
+- - Configuration file for heroku app.
+- localTest.py
+- - Python script for testing the api locally against the local host.
+- Procfile
+- - Used for instructing Heroku app to deploy actions on app startup.
+- README.md
+- - A guide that will hopefully explain everything you need to know about this application.
+- requirements.txt
+- - A file used by Dockerfile to build the container.
+- test.py
+- - A testing script used to test against the heroku app.
+- .travis.yml
+- - Used for kicking off Travis CI.